 This is the Blaum Bros.
 12-Year Cask Strength Oldfangled Knotter Bourbon.
 And wow, that is a mouthful (no pun intended)!

 I started seeing this bourbon popping up in blogs and review sites quite frequently starting early last year, and the general consensus seemed to be this was a very limited and high quality product.
 Admittedly, I was very interested in this product from the start because of the hype, the fact that I had no experience with an Illinois whiskey, and because the juice in this bottle was sourced from MGP in Indiana.
-I know some bourbon aficionados don’t approve of the concept of sourcing bourbon, but I have always been a big fan of MGP’s distilling prowess and many of the exceptional finished products that can be traced to this distiller (particularly Boone County 1833 and Old Ezra 7-year Barrel Strength).
+I know some bourbon aficionados don’t approve of the concept of sourcing bourbon, but I have always been a big fan of MGP’s distilling prowess and many of the exceptional finished products that can be traced to this distiller (particularly those from Boone County 1833, New Riff, and Belle Meade).

 As for this product, the Blaum Bros. are not afraid to let people know, this is the “oldest straight bourbon whiskey we never distilled.”
 And after tasting this bourbon, I personally think that they should be proud to make that statement because they sourced an exceptional bourbon, aged it appropriately, and delivered a very flavorful and complex bourbon.